cozloff/quick_start/README.md

-# Simple React Login Page
+# Template React Login Page for Minh

 This is a minimal login page built using [React](https://reactjs.org/) and [Vite](https://vitejs.dev/).
 It features a centered sign-in form with email and password fields.